Shakurova/MovieBot/README.md

 To map the movie name with product id we wrote a crawler for [amazon website](https://www.amazon.com/product-reviews/).

 We enlarged the keyword vocabulary using **word2vec most similar words** and included some **misspellings** because they often occur in chats:

+We tried both keyword and keyphrase matching and found keyphrases to be superior.
+Examples of both:
 ```
 their_greetings = ['hi', 'hello', 'good morning']
 their_goodbyes = ['goodbye', 'bye', 'good-bye', 'see you later', 'cya']